yibeichan/structsense/docker/readme.md

 docker compose -f custom-compose.yml up
 ```

+## Directory
+- Individual
+  - It consists individual docker compose file.
+- Merged
+  - It contains a single Docker Compose file that consolidates all configurations from the individual files into one unified setup.

 ## ⚠️ Requirements

 Please ensure you have the **latest version of Docker and Docker Compose** installed.
 Older versions may result in compatibility errors related to the Compose file format.